pactflow/katacoda-workshops/pactflow-ai/step3.md

 ## Lets create some tests - JavaScript / TypeScript

+We'll demonstrate the test generation capabilities for the three generation modes:

 1. `request-response`:
-   1. Generate a Pact from a HTTP request and response pair from curl.
+   1. Generate a pact from a HTTP request and response pair from [HTTP Messages](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages) (e.g. `curl` output).
-2. `openapi`:
+3. `openapi`:
-   1. Generate a Pact from a OpenAPI specification
+   1. Generate a Pact from a OpenAPI description
    2. Improve the output by providing it the client code.
-3. `client-code`
+4. `client-code`
    1. Generate Pact tests from client code.

 ## request-response

-For some users, you may have an existing provider, that you wish to generate contracts for. `pactflow-ai` allows you to generate Pact tests from capture files.
+For some users, you may have an existing provider that you wish to generate contracts for. `pactflow-ai` allows you to generate Pact tests from capture files.

-These capture files, are request/response pairs, from curl traffic.
+These capture files, are request/response pairs, as seen from the output from `curl` traffic.
+Specifically, the capture files should conform to an [HTTP Messages](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages), using the HTTP/1.1 format.

 You can see some sample captures, generated from requests to our running provider.

-- Request Capture `capture/get.request.http`
+- Request Capture: `capture/get.request.http`
-- Response Capture `capture/get.response.http`
+- Response Capture: `capture/get.response.http`

 ```
 pactflow-ai generate request-response \